AshisPatel/Weather-Dashboard/README.md

 When a city is submitted to the functions to get the weather data, another function will check to see if the city has previously been searched.
 If the city *has not* been searched before, it will be added to the top of the list.
 If the new addition causes the city to grow past 8 items, the last item in the search list will be removed (this should be the oldest search).
 If the city *has* been searched before, then it will be moved up to the top of the search list upon a new search of the same city.

+### Local Weather Button Functionality

+The local weather button uses the navigator geolocation API call to retrieve the user's coordinates, if they allow the location access to their position.
+By clicking on the "Local Weather" button, the browser will prompt the user if they would like to provide their location.
+If they choose not to, then an alert will pop-up informing the user that their location could not be retrieved without their consent.
+If approved, the name of their city will be obtained using OpenWeather's GeoCoding API by performing a reverse-geolocate.
+Then, the weather information will be displayed.

 ## Built With

 * HTML